nightness/cloud-lightning-messenger/README.md

 | postedAt   | timestamp   | When the message was posted                     |
 | location   | geolocation | Where the message was posted                    |
 | isSeen     | boolean     | True if messages has been seen by the recipient |

-# Authentication for 3rd Parties

-In order to have access to the Firestore database, members need to authenticate with Firebase.
-Instead of having them sign-in manually; there is a REST API to manage member creation.
-When a member is created with the REST API, it returns a custom authentication token, that is sent to the member so the client can automatically authenticate with Firebase.